schibsted/jslt/tutorial.md

 like ordinary JSLT templates, except that the final expression after the variable and function declarations is not required.

-If the two functions above were saved in a file named `utilities.jstl` then we could use them in another transform as follows:
+If the two functions above were saved in a file named `utilities.jslt` then we could use them in another transform as follows:

 ```
-import "utilities.jstl" as utils
+import "utilities.jslt" as utils

 {
   "type" : "object",